-Lyons has been further encouraged to pursue this desire as he’s watched fellow BBFI pastors lead their congregations to align dually with both the BBFI and with Southern Baptists.
+Lyons has been further encouraged to pursue this desire as he’s watched fellow BBFI pastors lead their congregations to affiliate with Southern Baptists.
 Although he said that such a move may not necessarily be right for every church in the BBFI, he feels like the time was ripe for High Street Baptist to make this move.

 “When the Southern Baptist Convention overall took their conservative move, it was very clear that there was no difference between us,” he said.
 “Fundamentally, the Southern Baptist Convention articulates and represents a very strong position with regard to our core theologies.
 The authority of Scripture is huge in our current cultural climate.
 I think that is the biggest thing that has allowed for this coming together— not institutionally, but church-by-church.”

 As the culture increasingly departs from the truths of Scripture, the need for cooperation is especially important, he said.
 “We don’t need to be divided.
 We need to be united.
 We all do believe in the authority of Scripture that should guide our life in every area, and we’re becoming less and less of a majority in this country.”

 Already, Lyons has been blessed by closer partnership with Missouri Baptists in the Greene County Baptist Association.